 MA, Flexi-MA courses

-The MA is taught on 3 to 5 Saturdays spread throughout the year.
+In addition to the two residential blocks, the MA is taught on 2 or 3 Teaching Saturdays spread throughout the year.
 Flexi-MA students are able to access their course content online.
 The course is assessed by the submission of up to six assignments per year, plus a dissertation (typically in the third year).

 The unique flavour of studying with WTC is largely defined by the experience of studying locally in a worshipping and learning community known as a Hub.
 Hubs meet on Monday or Tuesday evenings, depending on the location, and are environments in which you can form meaningful relationships with your fellow students, have time and space to discuss the issues arising in the teaching, as well as worshipping together.